cupy/cupy/docs/source/contribution.rst

 Or you can also specify a root directory to search test scripts from::

-  $ nosetests tests/chainer_tests  # to just run tests of Chainer
   $ nosetests tests/cupy_tests     # to just run tests of CuPy
   $ nosetests tests/install_tests  # to just run tests of installation modules